 Your very own character profile template

-We've also provided you with a space to input images to better illustrate how your character looks like!
-JotterPad allows you to upload images onto the document via Unsplash and via an image link.
+We've also provided you with a space to input images to better illustrate how your character looks like.
+JotterPad allows you to upload images onto the document via Unsplash, via an image link, or even from your own gallery.
+If you have been collecting visual references for the characters you want to bring to life, feel free to add them to your document to supplement your descriptions and details.

 And of course, JotterPad's cloud sync feature allows you to access your character profile template across multiple devices, from web to mobile (iOS and Android).
 That way, you can simply pull your mobile device out to add to the character profile, even when you're outdoors!